 All images from Crazy Coffins

-But the headline-making company, which will be showcasing some of its showstopping bespoke coffins at the Belief and Beyond Belief festival at London’s Southbank Centre on March 4 and 5, 2017, says its craftsmanship is inspired by the people they are made for.
+But the headline-making company, which will be showcased some of its showstopping bespoke coffins at the Belief and Beyond Belief festival at London’s Southbank Centre on March 4 and 5, 2017, says its craftsmanship is inspired by the people they are made for.

 “We don’t pride ourselves on being great designers,” the company’s Ursula Williams says.
 “The creativity comes from the families.
 We just do what we are asked.”

-Crazy Coffin’s forthcoming London showcase is one of several exhibitions that the company’s been a part of.
+The London showcase is one of several exhibitions that the company’s been a part of.
 Unusually for a business within the funeral industry, it chooses to display its colourful coffins in art galleries and creative spaces, where members of the public can touch, photograph and even climb inside them.

 “Children love them,” says Ursula.
 “They’ll be unleashed all over them and clamber in and out, while some people will lie in them and take photographs.
 They don’t seem to be scared at all – and it does help people to think ahead.”